About

 Adorn the bird with feathers so it may soar."

-Grendon is of Ngai Tuhoe, Ngāti Awa, Ngāti Porou, Aitangi-a-Hauiti descent and has fifteen years international experience putting together major ventures involving blue-chip companies expanding their brand coverage into new and emerging markets, increasing and sustaining EDBITA growth in dynamic and fast-track environments.
+Grendon Boynton has fifteen years international business experience crafting ventures involving blue-chip companies expanding their brand coverage into new and emerging markets, increasing and sustaining EDBITA growth in dynamic and fast-track environments working as a business executive for GEC, Marconi PLC and Exxon Mobil conducting business within the petro-chemical industry on four continents.

-Grendon founded Virtual Kaiwhakahaere Limited as a response to COVID and a way to provide support services to a broad cross section of people and businesses needing help while in lockdown.
-He has accumulated knowledge and experience in Māori, Pasifika and mainstream social services, emergency & transitional housing, education & training, mental health, and general health & wellbeing, youth justice, not for profit and ICT sectors.
+His consultancy company “Virtual Kaiwhakahaere” was started as a response to COVID and a way to provide ready support services to people and businesses needing help while in lockdown.
+Aside from the mainstream NZ business sector, Grendon has experience and connections into Māori, Pasifika and mainstream social services, emergency & transitional housing, education & training, mental health, and general health & wellbeing, youth justice, and not for profits.

-He has several board and committee postings focused on Youth & Family Services, Environment, Business Enterprise and Technology.
+Grendon has several board and committee postings focused on Youth & Family Services, Environment, Business Enterprise and Technology.
 He has worked with victims of homelessness, whanau in emergency & transitional housing and sustainable tenancies, people living with mental health & physical disabilities, criminogenic behaviour and are trapped in negative living environments impacted by alcohol & drug addiction, gangs, and suicide.

 Virtual Kaiwhakahaere